IWSLT/IWSLT.github.io/_pages/lectures.md

 Zoom links are distributed through the [SIGSLT google group](https://groups.google.com/g/sigslt){:target="_blank"}.

+## State of the art and current challenges of MT for sign to spoken languages
+Dr. Dimitar Shterionov, assistant professor in the Department of Cognitive Science and Artificial Intelligence at Tilburg University
+Dr. Mirella De Sisto, postdoctoral researcher in the Department of Cognitive Science and Artificial Intelligence at Tilburg University

+**Date:**
+<i class="fas fa-calendar-day"></i> Wed 14 Sept 2022, 15:00 UTC [(12am JST / 5pm CEST / 11am EST / 8am PST)](https://www.timeanddate.com/worldclock/converter.html?iso=20220914T150000&p1=1440&p2=248&p3=5805&p4=224&p5=179)

+**Recording:**
+<i class="fas fa-video"></i> Watch on [YouTube](https://www.youtube.com/watch?v=W20MfKWGMiY){:target="_blank"}

+**Abstract:**
+Machine translation (MT) is a core technique for reducing language barriers that has advanced and seen many breakthroughs since it began in the 1950s, to reach quality levels comparable to humans.
+Despite the significant advances of MT for spoken languages in the recent couple of decades, MT is in its infancy when it comes to SLs.
+The complexity of the problem, automatically translating between SLs or SL and spoken languages, requires multi-disciplinary research.
+SLMT is lagging behind, in comparison to MT for spoken languages, for a number of reasons linked to challenges of technical as well as linguistic nature.

+In this presentation, we discuss current approaches to SLMT and will dive into some of the challenges that the field is facing.
+We focus on those challenges which are related to linguistic properties of sign languages and to the format of the data available.
+We discuss possible approaches to some of them and, by doing that, we introduce our work in progress.

+**Bio:**
+Dr. Dimitar Shterionov is an assistant professor in the Department of Cognitive Science and Artificial Intelligence at Tilburg University.
+He is the scientific coordinator of the [SignON project](https://signon-project.eu/).
+His current research focuses on low-resource MT, and, in particular, on MT for Sign Languages.
+He is an experienced researcher in MT and NLP, and an expert in a plethora of subtopics of MT such as quality estimation, automatic post-editing, evaluation of MT quality and usability, and speech-to-text and text-to-speech translation.

+Dr. Mirella De Sisto is a postdoctoral researcher in the Department of Cognitive Science and Artificial Intelligence at Tilburg University.
+As a member of the SignON project, her current research focus is Sign Language MT and how to support its development with a linguistically-informed approach.
+Her expertise lies in the interface between linguistics and NLP and MT.

 ## Towards Streaming Speech Translation
 Javier Iranzo-Sánchez, PhD student at the Universitat Politècnica de València.